 What it is

 A thru-hike is nothing like a leisurely trek you’d do up a hill with a fanny pack and a pair of headphones.
 So what is it exactly?
 “This is a big philosophical question,” said Liz Thomas, editor-in-chief at the gear website Treeline Review, who has hiked 20 long-distance trails including the Appalachian Trail and PCT.
-Thompson said that unlike day hikes, thru-hikes require resupplying resources since they’re impossible to carry the entire distance.
+Thomas said that unlike day hikes, thru-hikes require resupplying resources since they’re impossible to carry the entire distance.
 The goal isn’t to relax and hang out, but move quickly and see as many sights as possible.
 There aren’t any specific guidelines as to how many miles a thru-hike should be, but it should be long enough that finishing all or a significant chunk of it within one calendar year is a remarkable feet of strength (not unlike hiking Everest!).
 For reference, the PCT along the west coast clocks in at 2,650 miles, and the Appalachian Trail on the east coast clocks in at around 2,200 miles, give or take a few miles each year due to changes in routing.

 What to pack

 What you pack largely depends on the trail itself, the season and anticipated weather conditions.
 For colder climates, pack thin, buildable layers — thick material might produce excess sweating, which can make you colder and lead to hypothermia.
-Universal packing requirements include a backpack, sleeping bag and sleeping pad regardless if you’re hiking in an alpine, desert or rainforest area, according to Thompson.
+Universal packing requirements include a backpack, sleeping bag and sleeping pad regardless if you’re hiking in an alpine, desert or rainforest area, according to Thomas.
 A small first-aid kit should include the likes of bandages, hand-sanitizer, antiseptic ointment, safety pins, bug bite relief, ibuprofen or acetaminophen, and nail scissors.

 How to practice

 Think of every possible scenario ahead of time, and map out exactly where you’ll find resources or help.
 Locate water supply, camp locations and re-stocking centers.
 Practice with your gear.
 “I try championing day hikes by yourself.
-Set up your tent, take a nap in it, and pack it up and go home,” Thompson said.
+Set up your tent, take a nap in it, and pack it up and go home,” Thomas said.
 As a bonus, schedule your day hike for a rainy day to practice keeping water out of your shelter.
 Practice using your stove.
 Look at your gear list and make sure you have everything you need, and not an ounce more to weigh you down.

 Even hikers with a substantial athletic foundation require six months to a year to get their bodies acclimated to this type of taxing undertaking.
 The same way reading textbooks won’t prepare you for the real world quite like hands-on practice on the field, so too will a thru-hike feel impossible unless you’re familiar with the feeling of weight on your back for extended periods of time.